Last updated on January 24th, 2019

 The weather was wonderful – around 23 degrees, sunny and a little bit windy.
 Gran Canaria in November surprised us a lot!

-To this zone, we went on our second day of the trip.
+We started our second day in Gran Canaria quite early and we wanted to go to Maspalomas Dunes.
 There’s a bus from Las Palmas to Maspalomas, it takes a lot of time, around 1.5 hours, even though the distance isn’t that big.
 The explanation: it stops at every single bus stop and while there aren’t so many of them in Las Palmas, there are bus stops every 200 meters in the South of Gran Canaria.
 Maspalomas is great – it’s actually 1 or 2 degrees warmer than Las Palmas and it has the famous sand dunes of Gran Canaria.
 It was fun to walk there and take some photos.

 There’s not much to do in Maspalomas, so we decided to check out the second biggest town in Gran Canaria – Telde.
 Well, I wouldn’t recommend you to do so, especially on Sunday, because everything was closed in this tiny town (yes, compared to Las Palmas it’s tiny).
 The initial plan was taking a taxi from there to the mountains to hike a bit, but it didn’t work out since it was already 3 pm and besides there were no taxis nearby.
 That’s why we caught a bus back to Las Palmas, where we headed for late lunch.

-Best activities in Gran Canaria in November (and during any other season, too)
+Best activities in Gran Canaria in November (in summer, spring and winter too)

 1. Las Canteras Beach